apache/shardingsphere/community/en/content/01-organization/index.md

 * 高洪涛, Hongtao Gao, [@hanahmily](https://github.com/hanahmily) Database and APM expert, Apache SkyWalking(incubator) PMC member

-# Voting
+## Voting

-In various situations the Sharding-JDBC shall hold a vote.
+In various situations the Sharding shall hold a vote.
 These votes can happen on the phone, email, or via a voting service, when appropriate.
 Voters can either respond "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes with two-thirds vote of votes cast.
 An abstain vote equals not voting at all.

 张亮 [@terrymanu](https://github.com/terrymanu) has a special veto power: override the voting result, default: not use.

-# Committer
+## Committer

 * 李广云, Guangyun Li, [@guangyun1013](https://github.com/guangyun1013) Java Expert, Antfin